jake-w-liu/UTDKernels.jl/docs/src/tutorial/transition.md

 \boxed{F(x) = \sqrt{\pi x}\;e^{+i\pi/4}\;\operatorname{erfcx}\!\bigl(e^{+i\pi/4}\sqrt{x}\bigr).}
 ```

 This is the form used in the implementation.
-No exponentially growing or decaying factors remain --- the entire function is expressed in terms of bounded quantities.
+No cancellation between exponentially large and exponentially small factors remains, which is the key source of numerical robustness.

 ## Limiting behaviour